hujhax/austin-improv-wiki/Live Nude Improv.md

 * 8/13/11: unknown
 * 8/20/11: "The Caterpillar Detective" A noirish detective story in which all the characters were insects.
 * 8/27/11: unknown

-## History
-[[Andy Crouch]]'s inspiration for *Live Nude Improv* came partly from a re-mounting of *Dionysus in '69* by the Rude Mechanicals.
-He was inspired to make something equally transgressive and raw in the world of improv.

-Prior to the show's proper run, *Live Nude Improv* had a "preview show" in [[The 42-Hour Improv Marathon]].
-The show was basically an hour of montage, in which participants found excuses in the scene to have players take off articles of clothing.
-Once an article of clothing was off, it stayed off until the end of the show.  [[Peter Rogers]] was the first of the cast to get completely naked onstage for the production.

-The mainstage show ran through July and August in 2011, selling out often weeks in advance, and breaking all prior Hideout records for early sales.

-After the end of its run, *Live Nude Improv* discussed doing subsequent runs, but only ever did a few festival appearances, such as the 2012 Philadelphia Improv Festival.

 ## Media
 ## More Information